Vaishakh-K/Vaishakh-K.github.io/_pages/cv.md

 * **Carnegie Mellon University, Pittsburgh**
   * MS in Intelligent Information Systems (MIIS), Aug 2021 - Dec 2022 (expected)
   * Courses:
-    * Completed: Introduction to Machine Learning (10601), Advanced NLP (11711), Search Engines (11642), Introduction to Deep Learning (11785), Multimodal Machine Learning (11777), Machine Learning for Large Datasets (10605)
+    * Completed: Machine Learning (10601), Advanced NLP (11711), Search Engines (11642), Deep Learning (11785), Multimodal Machine Learning (11777), Machine Learning for Large Datasets (10605)
 * **National Institute of Technology Karnataka (NITK) Surathkal, India**
   * B-Tech in Information Technology, 2013 - 2017

 Work experience
 ======
+* **Google : _May 2022 - Aug 2022_**
+  * _**Software Engineering Intern (Applied ML) - Google Cloud AI**_
+    * Productized training and serving of character-level transformer model at scale for classification tasks in Document AI.
+    * Analyzed the model and model serving framework to propose recommendations that resulted in a 5X speed-up in inference time.

 * **Intuit : _Aug 2017 - Aug 2021_**
   * _**Senior Software Engineer**_
     * Established integration patterns for connecting to third-party CRM applications from QuickBooks Online that brought down the development time from 2 quarters to 2 sprints.